cisagov/ScubaGear/Testing/docs/aad-service-principal.md

-# Setup an AAD app to run the Functional Test Orchestrator
+# Setup an AAD app to Run the Functional Test Orchestrator with a Service Principal

 This section describes how to setup an AAD application in the tenant when you want to run the test orchestrator using a **service principal (non interactive login)**.
 Setup for user interactive login is documented in a separate section.